puffscoin/ens/README.md

-# ENS
+# PUFFScoin-ENS

 [![Build Status](https://travis-ci.org/puffscoin/ens.svg?branch=master)](https://travis-ci.org/puffscoin/ens)

 Implementations for registrars and local resolvers for the PUFFScoin Name Service (ENS).

-For documentation of the ENS system, see [docs.ens.domains](https://docs.ens.domains/).
+For documentation of the PUFFScoin-ENS system, see [PUFFScoin-ENS](http://puffscoin.leafycauldronapothecary.com/services/puffsdns/).

 To run unit tests, clone this repository, and run: